aspires/dads-diaper-table/readme.md

 # The Problem

 I didn't realize this until my friends started having kids (I'm not a dad), but it's common for public places to only provide a changing table in the women's room.
 If you're a single dad, or just a dad who wants to change a diaper, you're out of luck.
-According to articles [here](http://www.mommyish.com/2011/05/18/changing-tables-in-womens-restrooms-how-are-dads-supposed-to-co-parent/), [here](http://blogs.babycenter.com/life_and_home/mens-rooms-why-no-baby-changing-stations/), [here](http://www.nytimes.com/2006/02/05/fashion/sundaystyles/25DIAPERS.html?pagewanted=all&_r=0), and many other problems, it's a chronic problem.
+According to articles [here](http://www.mommyish.com/2011/05/18/changing-tables-in-womens-restrooms-how-are-dads-supposed-to-co-parent/), [here](http://blogs.babycenter.com/life_and_home/mens-rooms-why-no-baby-changing-stations/), [here](http://www.nytimes.com/2006/02/05/fashion/sundaystyles/25DIAPERS.html?pagewanted=all&_r=0), and many other places, it's a chronic problem.

 # Adding Data